InterwebAlchemy/obsidian-ai-research-assistant/README.md

 > Build better Prompts and AI integrations with this advanced research tool for Prompt Engineering.

-**Note**: This plugin is still in active development and is not considered Stable yet. **This is Beta software** and may contain bugs and other weird issues.
+**Note**: This plugin is still in active development and is not considered Stable yet. **This is Beta software** and may contain bugs and unexpected behaviors.
 Please report [Issues](https:/github.com/InterwebAlchemy/obsidian-ai-research-assistant/issues) you find and feel encouraged to [contribute](https://github.com/InterwebAlchemy/obsidian-ai-research-assistant/blob/main/docs/CONTRIBUTING.md) to the project.
 It has only been tested on Obsidian Desktop so far, but should have Obsidian Mobile support in the near future.